 Marshall’s initiatives are designed to address student learning challenges experienced by Summit Public Schools and many schools beyond.
 Our current initiatives — each in a different stage of development — focus on the students themselves, as well as those who support them: parents, teachers, school leaders, alumni, and district support faculty.

 In 2014, we set out to create a program training professional teachers for personalized learning schools.
-Now in its third year of operation, the Teacher Residency does just that, while reorienting teacher preparation around the needs of our students.
+Now in its fourth year of operation, the Teacher Residency does just that, while reorienting teacher preparation around the needs of our students.

-Currently in its first year of operation, the School Leader Certification Initiative represents a pathway into school leadership that balances the technical with the adaptive skills of leadership, the demands of leadership and management, and the universal with the contextual.
+Currently in its second year of operation, the School Leader Certification Initiative represents a pathway into school leadership that balances the technical with the adaptive skills of leadership, the demands of leadership and management, and the universal with the contextual.

 Continuous Improvement is a set of principles and practices to help educators “get better at getting better.”
 These principles were designed to help tackle intricate, systems-level problems.
 Currently, we are supporting a network of school organizations committed to making dramatic improvements for their students with diagnosed disabilities.